thewebmasterp/i3-status-kblayout/README.md

 # i3-status-kblayout

-[i3-status](https://github.com/fehmer/i3-status) module for showing the battery status of your laptop.
+[i3-status](https://github.com/fehmer/i3-status) module for showing the keyboard layout of your desktop.

 ## Installation